AjinkyaMuley/LLD/Low Level Design/CommonQuestions/BookMyShow.md

 3. **Seat Selection**: Seat selection is hardcoded instead of allowing user choice.

-4. **Concurrency Control**: The system lacks mechanisms to handle concurrent bookings.
+4. **Concurrency Control**: The current implementation lacks mechanisms to handle concurrent bookings, which could be addressed by adding optimistic or pessimistic locking as described in the concurrency section.

 5. **Error Handling**: Error handling is minimal, with simple console messages.

 ## Conclusion

 The provided BookMyShow design demonstrates a classic object-oriented approach to building a ticket booking system.
 It separates concerns between different components, uses controllers to manage data, and implements a clean flow for the booking process.
-The design could be enhanced by addressing the limitations mentioned above, but it provides a solid foundation for a movie ticket booking system.
+The design could be enhanced by addressing the limitations mentioned above, particularly by implementing a robust concurrency control mechanism, but it provides a solid foundation for a movie ticket booking system.